 The MediaLight Mk2 Flex combines ultra-high CRI and color temperature accuracy with the convenience and portability of a USB-powered LED bias lighting system.
 Color-stable dimming and instant warmup ensure that your surround light is always on target.

-- Included infrared PWM dimmer and remote control (compatible with universal remotes and smart hubs equipped with an IR blaster)
+•Included infrared PWM dimmer and remote control (compatible with universal remotes and smart hubs equipped with an IR blaster)

 For displays larger than 90", where 4-sided lighting is desired, we recommend placing the strip 3 inches from the edge, rather than 2 inches.
 This is so that you don't run out of LEDs before you get around 4 sides.

 Is there any way of getting the lighting strip respond automatically to screen brightness?
 The TV is a Samsung capable of acting as a SmartThings hub.
 Thanks!

 Nothing that we would recommend any person implement as it provides no benefit and potentially causes eye strain.

 It states above that the included infrared PWM dimmer and remote control are compatible with universal remotes and smart hubs.
 What is the integration process with a SmartThings hub?

 It is compatible with universal remotes and smart hubs that are equipped with an IR blaster, and there are IR blasters available for the SmartThings hub.